wo3kie/cxxDojo/README.md

 assert( !( 2 <in> std::vector< int >{ 1 } ) );
 ```

-### integration.cpp
-Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.

-### interpolation.cpp
-Implement a function to interpolate a given set of points with a polynomial.
-Use Newton's divided difference method.

 ### jaccard_index.cpp
 Implement a function to compute the Jaccard Index for two given sets.
 From [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) the Jaccard index is used for comparing the similarity and diversity of sample sets.